NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ### Docker Storage Considerations on the Cloud

-By default, the Docker image/volume cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted on the root volume of a cloud image, which is generally relatively modest in size.
+By default, the Docker image/volume cache (and other metadata) resides under **/var/lib/docker**.
+By default, this directory will end up being hosted on the root volume of a cloud image, which can sometimes be relatively small.
+To avoid "out of file storage" messages, which relate to limits in inode and actual byte storage, Ttere are two basic options:

+#### Option 1

+When creating the server (e.g. EC2 instance), ensure that the root volume is "_large enough_" (we don't have a hard number, but we generally aim for 50 gigabytes in size).

+#### Option 2

-To avoid "out of file storage" messages, which relates to limits in inode and actual byte storage, we advise that you remap the **/var/lib/docker** directory onto another larger (AWS EBS) storage volume (which should, of course, be configured to be automounted by _fstab_ configuration).
+You can remap the **/var/lib/docker** directory onto another larger (AWS EBS) storage volume (which should, of course, be configured to be automounted by _fstab_ configuration).
 Such a volume should generally be added to the cloud instance at startup but if necessary, added later (see [AWS EBS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) for further details).

 In effect, it is generally useful to host the entire portal and its associated docker storage volumes on such an extra mounted volume.
 We generally use the **/opt** subdirectory as the target of the mount, then directly install various code and related subdirectories there, including the physical target of a symbolic link to the **/var/lib/docker** subdirectory.
 You will generally wish to set this latter symbolic link first before installing Docker itself.
 Here, we assume that docker has _not_ yet been installed (let alone running).
 Attaching a suitably sized AWS EBS  volume (we used 50GB) to the server instance, then run the following CLI commands: